-On March 27, Yonkers, NY, will become the proud home to an already iconic attraction when it opens the doors to Legoland Discovery Center Westchester.
+On March 27, 2013, Yonkers, NY, became the proud home to an already iconic attraction when it opened the doors to Legoland Discovery Center Westchester.
 The first of its kind in our area and only the fifth in the nation, this new 32,000-square-foot indoor destination boasts more than 3 million Lego bricks and a host of fun activities geared toward children ages 3-10, including hands-on play areas, a 4-D cinema, master classes led by Master Model Builders, two Lego rides, and special birthday party rooms.

 |Kids can learn how Legos are made in the Factory Tour area, and each visitor will take home a souvenir Lego brick.